valkey-io/valkey-doc/commands/geohash.md

 Return valid [Geohash](https://en.wikipedia.org/wiki/Geohash) strings representing the position of one or more elements in a sorted set value representing a geospatial index (where elements were added using `GEOADD`).

-Normally Redis represents positions of elements using a variation of the Geohash technique where positions are encoded using 52 bit integers.
+Normally Valkey represents positions of elements using a variation of the Geohash technique where positions are encoded using 52 bit integers.
 The encoding is also different compared to the standard because the initial min and max coordinates used during the encoding and decoding process are different.
 This